vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 DomainKeys Identified Mail (DKIM) is an authentication-based technique, by using DKIM, the receiving mail server can check the authenticity of an e-mail with the DKIM-Signature header.
 This signature is created using the SHA-256 hash function.

 ### How DKIM works
 The receiving server makes a DNS request using the sender’s domain name (P2 Sender).
-In response to the DNS request, the receiving server obtains the public key from a DNS record in the DNS zone of the sending domain, such as selector1._domainkey.yourdomain.com, and compares it to the private key in the message from the sending server.
+In response to the DNS request, the receiving server obtains the public key from a DNS record in the DNS zone of the sending domain, such as ```selector1._domainkey.yourdomain.com```, and compares it to the private key in the message from the sending server.

 DKIM will pass if the sending server’s private key can be confirmed by the receiving server, using the public key in the sending domain’s DNS zone.
-This public key is published in a TXT/CNAME record.
-For example, when in TXT:
+This public key is published in a ```TXT``` or ```CNAME``` record.
+For example, when in ```TXT```:

 - Hostname: ```key1._domainkey.yourdomain.com``` (in TXT)
 - Value: ```v=DKIM1;t=s;p=MIIBIjANBgkqhkiG9w0BA...``` (public key)

 ### Implementation of DKIM
-You can configure DKIM with a TXT record in your DNS zone for your sending mail servers (such as postfix or sendmail).
+You can configure DKIM with a ```TXT``` record in your DNS zone for your sending mail servers (such as postfix or sendmail).
 A DKIM generator can be used to generate a private key for your server and a public key for your DNS.

 > _Note: that a DKIM record is required for each sending server or mail provider._